This qualification has three stages, each comprising 120 credits.

 - In Stage 3, you’ll study a 60-credit English language studies module and a 60-credit Spanish module.

 In Stage 2, you’ll explore the evolution and diversification of English.
 You'll also expand on your ability to use Spanish and your cultural knowledge of Spain and other Spanish-speaking countries.
-This includes a one-week residential school in Spain, or an online equivalent, known as the Alternative Learning Experience (ALE).
+This includes a one-week residential school in Spain, or an online equivalent.

 In Stage 3, for your English studies, you can choose between learning about how the English language is shaped by its users to get things done in different contexts or explore creativity in the English language around the world1.
 For your final Spanish module, you’ll advance your understanding of the society and culture of contemporary Spain and Spanish-speaking countries as well as extending the practical skills of listening, speaking, reading and writing in Spanish.